 Federal and state legislatures frequently consider legislation relating to the regulation of firearms, including amendment or repeal of existing legislation.
 Existing laws may also be affected by future judicial rulings and interpretations.
-These possible changes to existing legislation may seek to restrict the makeup of a firearm, including limitations on magazine capacity; mandate the use of certain technologies in a firearm; remove existing legal defenses in lawsuits; or ban the sale and, in some cases, the ownership of various types of firearms.
+These possible changes to existing legislation or the enactment of new legislation may seek to restrict the makeup of a firearm, including limitations on magazine capacity; mandate the use of certain technologies in a firearm; remove existing legal defenses in lawsuits; or ban the sale and, in some cases, the ownership of various types of firearms and accessories.
 If such restrictive changes to legislation develop, we could find it difficult, expensive, or even impossible to comply with them, impeding new product development and distribution of existing products.
+Such restrictions could have a material adverse effect on our business, operating results, and financial condition.